Have the freshest free hiking tips sent to you each month!

 So the best daypacks for women are made in a range of colors which put you in mind of the great outdoors.

-One of my pet peeves is vividly colored gear which distracts from the outdoor experience.
+One of my pet peeves is vividly colored day glow gear which distracts from the outdoor experience.

 Hiking For Her's Unoffiicial Rule of Outdoor Gear Coloration: